FlexBE/flexbe_behavior_engine/README.md

 These are intended to contain your custom FlexBE state implementations and HFSM-based behaviors.

 This release of the FlexBE Behavior Engine requires version 4.1+ of the FlexBE UI.
-This breaks compatability with the older FlexBE App and now requires use of the FlexBE WebUI tool.
+This breaks compatibility with the older FlexBE App and now requires use of the FlexBE WebUI tool.

 It is recommended to install the FlexBE WebUI user interface: